Learn2Synth: Learning Optimal Data Synthesis Using Hypergradients for Brain Image Segmentation: Method

-We have designed a training procedure in which synthetic training examples generated using \emph{ad hoc} rules are enhanced by a trainable network.
-This augmented synthetic data is then utilized to train a segmentation network, encouraging the augmentation network to produce samples that improve the training of the segmentation network.
-This approach allows the training procedure to leverage real labeled examples without directly using them in training the segmentation network.
-Our method effectively consists of a \emph{synthetic pass} and a \emph{real pass}, with further details provided in the following sections.
+We have designed a training procedure in which synthetic training examples generated using \emph{ad hoc} rules are enhanced by a trainable network, before being used to train a segmentation network.
+The segmentation network is trained \emph{only} on synthetic examples, whereas the enhancement network is trained by backpropagating a loss computed \emph{only} on real images (\Cref{fig:intro}).
+This strategy encourages the augmentation network to produce samples that improve the accuracy of the segmentation network on real data; leveraging real labeled examples without directly using them in training the segmentation network.
+In the following sections, $(\mathbf{x}_\mathrm{real}, \mathbf{y}_\mathrm{real})$ and $(\mathbf{x}_\mathrm{synth}, \mathbf{y}_\mathrm{synth})$ represent real and synthetic labeled examples, respectively, while $A_{\boldsymbol{\theta}}$ and $S_{\boldsymbol{\phi}}$ denote the augmentation and segmentation functions with corresponding weights $\boldsymbol{\theta}$ and $\boldsymbol{\phi}$.
+Our method consists of a \emph{synthetic pass} and a \emph{real pass}, which we describe in detail.